from the Don Wirtshafter Collection of Cannabis History

 Learn about hemp history, 10,000 years of agricultural cultivation, selection, trading and uses for hemp.
 Hemp has been grown and used for thread, yarn, twine, ropes, clothing, canvas for sails, tents and covered wagons.
 See the tools and processes developed over thousands of years to turn hemp stalks into fiber and fiber into cloth.

 Our newly renovated building is available for rent.
-We do parties.
-Email our manager to arrange your holiday party info@cannabismuseum.com
+Host your event at the Cannabis Museum.
+Email our manager to make arrangements. info@cannabismuseum.com

 VISITING & JOINING THE MUSEUM